MrSalim86/GroupMJ/README.md

 ---

-## 🎯 Learning Objectives

-Our learning goals are grounded in the curriculum (*studieordning*) and cover key areas such as business strategy, technology, and security in the context of system integration.

 ### 🧠 Knowledge

-By the end of this course, students will have gained knowledge in:
 - **V1**: Business considerations surrounding system integration
 - **V2**: Data storage, transformation, and integration
 - **V3**: Service concepts and their relation to service-oriented architecture